Convert PowerPoint Presentations to TIFF in Java

-Using the Save method exposed by the Presentation class, you can quickly convert an entire PowerPoint presentation to TIFF.
-The resulting TIFF images correspond to the slides' default size.
+Using the save method provided by the Presentation class, you can quickly convert an entire PowerPoint presentation to TIFF.
+The resulting TIFF images correspond to the default slide size.

-This Java code shows you how to convert PowerPoint to TIFF:
+This code demonstrates how to convert a PowerPoint presentation to TIFF:

-// Instantiates a Presentation object that represents a presentation file
+// Instantiate the Presentation class that represents a presentation file (PPT, PPTX, ODP, etc.).

 try {